mdref/mdref-pq/pq/Connection.md

 * TRANS_ACTIVE
   A transaction command is in progress.
 * TRANS_INTRANS
-  Idling in a valid transcation block.
+  Idling in a valid transaction block.
 * TRANS_INERROR
   Idling in a failed transaction block.
 * TRANS_UNKNOWN